AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/field-types.md

 #### AEM Content {#aem-content}

-An AEM content component type type enables an AEM content picker, which can be used to select any AEM resource.
-Unlike the [reference component,](#reference) the AEM content component can reference any AEM content.
+An AEM content component type enables an AEM content picker, which can be used to select any AEM resource.
+Unlike the [reference component,](#reference) which can only select assets, the AEM content component can reference any AEM content.
 It offers an additional validation type.

 |Validation Type|Value Type|Description|Required|
 |---|---|---|---|